cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 As we move towards that direction, we need to run the applications in a cloud environment combined with principled fault injection.
 For simple infrastruture-level faults, this can be as simple as crashing a service.
 For application-level faults, more advanced techniques are required.
 For instance, causing a particular service to fail with a particular GRPC response code that then causes the invokers of that service perform more expensive, alternate work.

-_Chaos engineering, a technique that works well for the upper-right quadarant, is commonly used for identifying issues across all quadrants._
+_Chaos engineering, a technique that works well for the upper-right quadarant, is commonly used for identifying issues across all quadrants.
+It is sufficient, but not necessary._

+To understand this, we use a small example.
+Consider the case where Service A takes a dependency on Service B.

+* If A fails to handle the unavailability of B, or does not handle its failure properly, we should detect that locally.
+That lives in the lower-right quadrant.
+* However, if upon experiencing a failure of Service B, Service A invokes a more expensive code path that, under load, crashes because of incorrect service provisioning or resource exhaustion, that's the upper-right.

+Therefore, you should identify these problems using a tiered approach: first, identify the lower-right issues locally, during development, and then identify the upper-right issues once deployed into the cloud environment.

 Chaos engineering is the hammer and all four quadrants look like nails.
 It works because is operates at such a low, fundamental level.
-While it is sufficient, it is not stricly necessary for identifying all resilience issues.
+While it is sufficient, it is not stricly necessary, for identifying these classes of resilience issues.

-Consider the case where service A takes a dependency on Service B.  If A fails to handle the unavailability of B, or does not handle its failure properly, we should detect that locally.
-That lives in the lower-right quadrant.
-However, if upon experiencing a failure of Service B, Service A invokes a more expensive code path that, under load, crashes because of incorrect service provisioning or resource exhaustion, that's the upper-right.
-Therefore, you should identify these problems using a tiered approach: first, identify the lower-right issues locally, during development, and then identify the upper-right issues once deployed into the cloud environment.

 ## Takeaways